 A moral panic

 The first step taken in the book is to statistically dismantle the newspaper headline: mugging at the time is shown to be not in any way new, the major part of the escalation of crime took place in the decade before.
 Similar things can be said about the appeals to tougher sentencing and the media reports blaming the soft policy of judges for the alleged crime wave.
-In fact, longer sentences are passed and more offenders are being sentenced.
+In fact, longer sentences are passed and more offenders are being sentenced in Great Britain at the time.
 What’s more, tougher sentencing is shown to have had no measurable deterring effect.
 What to do when the official reaction to a series of events is out of all proportion to the actual threat offered, when media representations stress the novel character and the sudden and dramatic increase of the threat, and when this is clearly unfounded?
 Then, the authors state, the public outcry should be defined as a moral panic:

 ‘Societies appear to be subject, every now and then, to periods of moral panic.
 A condition, episode, person or group of persons emerges to become defined as a threat to societal values and interests; its nature is presented in a stylized and stereo-typical fashion by the mass media; the moral barricades are manned by editors, bishops, politicians and other right-thinking people; socially accredited experts pronounce their diagnoses and solutions; ways of coping are evolved or (more often) resorted to; the condition then disappears, submerges or deteriorates and becomes more visible.’
 (Cohen cited in Hall et al. 1978, p16-17)